Albertlungu/NASA_Space_Apps/INTEGRATION_COMPLETE.md

 ✅ SYSTEM: FULLY FUNCTIONAL
 ```

-**The ML prediction system is live at: http://localhost:8080/forecast** 🚀
+**The ML prediction system is live at: http://localhost:8080/forecast**

 ---

-*Adapted from `aq_predictor.rb` • Built with Ruby, Sinatra, React, TypeScript*